CharDiff-LP: A Diffusion Model with Character-Level Guidance for License Plate Image Restoration: Introduction

-In the STISR field, several recent restoration models have employed conditional diffusion models guided by textual information derived from the input image~\cite{zhou2023rgdiff, noguchi2024tcdm, singh2024dcdm}.
-However, because they guide the denoising process via global cross-attention, they do not effectively exploit the spatial information of individual characters.
-As a result, each character-specific prior may not exclusively focus on restoring its corresponding character region, which can lead to interference across other regions.
-Moreover, a naive application of STISR models to the task of license plate image restoration has the limitation that they do not fully exploit the unique characteristics of license plates.
+In the field of scene text image super-resolution (STISR), recent models employ conditional diffusion guided by textual information extracted from the input image~\cite{zhou2023rgdiff,noguchi2024tcdm,singh2024dcdm}.
+Because they guide the denoising process via global cross-attention, these methods do not fully exploit the spatial information of individual characters.
+As a result, each character-specific prior may not focus exclusively on its corresponding region, causing interference across neighboring regions.
+Moreover, these STISR models are not tailored to the structured and highly constrained nature of license plates.

-To overcome these limitations, we propose \textit{CharDiff}, a novel diffusion-based framework with inference-time character-level guidance, designed to restore and recognize low-quality license plate images.
-CharDiff integrates fine-grained character-level priors extracted through three modules specifically designed for low-quality license plate images: an external character segmentation module specialized for license plates, an OCR model that is robust to low-quality inputs, and a character encoder that converts individual characters into the corresponding embeddings.
-The segmentation module leverages the structural format of license plates to reliably identify each character region, even from low-quality images.
-The OCR model is trained on data containing a large portion of artificially degraded images, making it robust to low-quality inputs.
-The character encoder extracts more fine-grained character-level features compared to conventional text encoders that produce string-level text embeddings.
+To address these limitations, we propose \textit{CharDiff-LP}, a diffusion-based framework with inference-time character-level guidance for restoring and recognizing low-quality license plate images.
+CharDiff-LP integrates fine-grained character-level priors extracted by three modules specialized for low-quality license plates: an external character segmentator, an OCR model robust to degraded inputs, and a character encoder that converts individual characters into embeddings.
+The segmentator leverages the structural format of license plates to identify character regions, the OCR model is trained on heavily degraded images, and the character encoder provides more fine-grained features than conventional string-level text encoders.

-Another core component of our framework is the Character-guided Attention through Region-wise Masking (CHARM) module.
-By applying masked cross-attention, CHARM ensures each character embedding directly guides its corresponding spatial region, while preventing interference with other regions.
-To the best of our knowledge, our work is the first diffusion-based restoration model that leverages character-level guidance through spatially masked cross-attention, overcoming the limitations of conventional models.
+A key component of our framework is the \textit{Character-guided Attention through Region-wise Masking (CHARM)} module, which applies spatially masked cross-attention so that each character region attends only to its corresponding character embedding, preventing inter-character interference.
+To the best of our knowledge, this is the first diffusion-based license plate restoration model to incorporate character-level guidance via spatially masked cross-attention.